Political parties urged to pay special attention to rehabilitation of people displaced by climate change

 15. Existing schemes should be leveraged to provide skills and support systems for youths in the farm, fishery and forestry sectors.
 As casuarina and mangrove restoration efforts need to be increased, youths should be involved in these so that they are assured of their livelihood options and develop a sense of ownership in furthering such drives.

-16. In the rehabilitation locations (or relocation sites) for internally displaced people due to climate change, all the facilities created for people in the relocation sites should be gender-positive, youth and children-friendly.
-They should also be easily accessible to Persons with Disabilities (PwDs) and aged people.
-Special efforts should be made to provide them with extra social protection by providing additional resources prioritising their mental and physical growth.
+16. In the rehabilitation locations (or relocation sites) for internally displaced people due to climate change, all the facilities created for people in the relocation sites should be gender-positive, and youth- and children-friendly.
+They should also be easily accessible to persons with disabilities (PwDs) and elderly people.
+Special efforts should be made to provide them with extra social protection by providing additional resources and prioritising their mental and physical growth.

 19. Women and girls face special health challenges in these locations.
-Besides the kidney, stomach and skin-related problems, they also complain of facing menstrual hygiene challenges.
-Pregnant women face several challenges during temporary relocation at times of cyclones.
+Besides the kidney, stomach, and skin-related problems, they also complain of facing menstrual hygiene challenges.
+Pregnant women face several challenges during temporary relocation during cyclones.
 Special care should be taken to provide them with urgent medical attention and communication facilities to use referral and district-level medical facilities.

 20. Special efforts should be taken to conserve the freshwater ecosystems of the coastal areas from saline water intrusion.